 What I Liked

 I'm a relatively picky eater and, to be absolutely honest, I'm always very hesitant about vegan food.
-I typically don't like the way most vegan dishes skew (curries and really heavily sauced and seasoned things).
+I typically don't like the way most vegan dishes skew (basically, really heavily sauced things).
 So I was excited that these dishes were a little more "basic" and gave me some ideas of what I can make at home that isn't standard vegan fare.

 My favorite dish was probably the Avocado Bean Southwestern Salad; that's something I would definitely make myself.
 Each recipe is for 2 servings--and the servings were huge.
 I'll talk about this a bit more in the next section, but one issue I did have was that the flavor, especially of the dressing, was just a bit... basic.
 But it was still quite tasty and I really enjoyed it.